STEPHEN LIGHTBOWN

 In 2022 Stephen qualified as a yoga teacher and he teaches yoga that is suitable for every body type, without judgement.
 Stephen specialises in yoga for helping you discover new things about your body and reconnecting with other parts you may have forgotten.
 So, if you decide to practice yoga with Stephen he’ll guide you through a calming practice which works for you, while leaving you empowered by what your body is capable of.

-In December 2022, Stephen represented England at the ISA World Paar Surf Championships at Pismo Beach in California.
-Stephen competed in the Prone Non Assist category, placing 14th overall in his division.
+In 2022 and 2023, Stephen represented England at the ISA World Para Surf Championships at Pismo Beach and Huntington Beach in California.

 Praise for Only Air